mredig/Notes-to-Self/Linux Admin/KVM With Graphics Passthrough.md

 		* set ram to `4096`
 		* set cpus to total cores -1 (I have 4 cores, I set to 3)
 		* create a disk image (I used qcow2) or link to a physical disk.
 If you create a raw disk, you will get better performance
 		* set the network how you want.
-NAT is easy mode (that's what I've done so far, but will be editing that later)
+Choose the *bridge br0* option if you set up bridging earlier, otherwise just choose NAT for easy mode.
 		* name the VM and note what you name it
 		* before you finish, check the `Customize configuration before install` box
 	1. When you get the customization page, set to UEFI for bios and apply changes: